bus710/matrix/README.md

 - The simple mobile web front-end has 64 dots that represent the 64 LEDs on Sense Hat.
 - Users can chose which LEDs they want to control for the color with the 3 buttons such as All, Partial, and Single.
 - The colors can be changed by the 3 sliders as well as the buttons below that can flip and turn the matrix.
-- Lastly, there is an Apply button that sends the data to the RPI server (then the Go server control Sense Hat via I2C).
+- Lastly, there is an Apply button that sends the data to the RPI server (then the Go app takes the data and controls Sense Hat via I2C).

 Here is a link to Youtube that shows its actual behavior.
 [https://youtu.be/xrmaou6DVRc](https://youtu.be/xrmaou6DVRc)